 - Email aliases

-This field contains alias addresses that should also be considered as belonging to this identity (as opposed to representing a different identity).
+This field contains alias addresses that also belong to this identity (as opposed to representing a different identity).
+You may define multiple aliases.
+To add another alias. enter an email address in the Email aliases: field, then click the button

 Example 4.2.
 Email aliases